WWF's Deforestation Fronts report shows that forests the size of California were lost in the tropics and sub-tropics alone, between 2004 and 2017.

 Pulp & paper production is a key driver of deforestation in many parts of the world and also contributes to social conflicts.
 This is particularly the case in Indonesia, once home to the richest and most diverse tropical natural forests in the world.

 All companies in the supply chain, from forest managers, processors, traders, and buyers, should be responsible for their business and use their power to halt deforestation and forest degradation.
 WWF offers recommendations on buyers' and investors' sourcing policies to support transition to sustainability.

-Since the early 2000s, WWF and other non-governmental organisations (NGOs) have been closely monitoring the impacts of deforestation caused by pulp and paper companies in Indonesia, in particular Sinar Mas Group/Asia Pulp & Paper (SMG/APP) and Royal Golden Eagle Group (RGE/APRIL) which have been found to be continuously involved in illegal logging practices, human rights violations and corruption for land expansion.
-These companies have been disassociated from the Forest Stewardship Council (FSC) since 2015.
+Since the early 2000s, WWF and other NGOs have been closely monitoring the impacts of deforestation caused by pulp and paper companies in Indonesia, founding Eyes on the Forest to investigate those companies in the sector that are clearing forests and grabbing land in Indonesia.
+In particular, Asia Pulp and Paper (APP), a subsidiary of the Sinar Mas Group (SGM), and Asia Pacific Resources International Limited (APRIL), a subsidiary of Royal Golden Eagle (RGE) Group, have been found to be continuously involved in illegal logging practices, human rights violations and corruption for land expansion.